-Another possibility is renting furnitures.
-Check out www.cort.com/Student/?sc_cid=ds_NECOF for more details.
+Another possibility is renting furniture.
+Check out cort.com for more details.

-The landlord is required to provide a working stove, oven and screens for each window up to and including the fourth floor.
-The landlord is not required to provide a refrigerator, window blinds, shades, window safety bars, or laundry facilities.
+The landlord is required to provide a working stove, oven, sink, and screens for each window up to and including the fourth floor.
+The landlord is not required to provide a refrigerator (however, they are required to provide a space for one), window blinds, shades, window safety bars, or laundry facilities.